Sri Lanka’s ex-prez Gotabaya Rajapaksa returns home, gets special security, bungalow from govt | Politics

 ''People came to the streets because of the alleged corruption against his government.
 We don't have any personal enmity against him,'' Peiris said.

+Meanwhile, Opposition Samagi Jana Balawegaya party MP Nalin Bandara said that there was no issue with the former president returning to the country.

+Bandara said that the ongoing cases which were filed against Rajapaksa should be reinstituted as he no longer has the Presidential immunity as a former President.

 The ousted leader, his wife Loma Rajapaksa and two bodyguards left the country on July 13 aboard an air force plane bound for the Maldives, before travelling to Singapore, where he officially resigned a day later.
-He then flew to Thailand two weeks later.

-The ousted president had been staying in Thailand on a temporary visa and flew back home via Singapore.
-The ex-president travelled from Thailand to Singapore to take the flight as there are no direct flights between Bangkok and Colombo, sources said.

-He fled Sri Lanka to the Maldives on a Sri Lanka Airforce plane and then proceeded to Singapore, from where he sent in his resignation on July 14.
+As the Singapore government failed to extend his visa for the third time, he left for Thailand.

 Rajapaksa, an ex-military officer, became president in November 2019.